UDb23/rpie-ovl/README.md

 # Overlays for Retropie 4.x - Retroarch
-Lr-Mame2003 (latest version with correct aspect ratio) w 1080p Display
+Lr-Mame2003 (latest version with correct aspect ratio) and 1080p Display.

+Users reported ovelays work also with lower resolution (1366x768) and with (lr)Final Burn Alpha.

 Original logos, graphics and trademarks are property of their respective owners.
 # Overlays not for commercial use.